Resources designed to empower Trout Unlimited volunteers to build and sustain healthy and effective chapters and councils.

 Driving the "Protect, Reconnect and Restore" aspects of our mission, these resources are designed to help volunteers implement conservation projects, engage in hands-on science and monitoring work, and grow a community around their conservation efforts!

 At the core of the "Sustain" part of our mission, are the activities that help build a community within our chapters.
-Efforts to engage and educate the next generation of conservationists, to broaden the diversity of our members and leaders and to serve and connect with veterans are critical to building strong and healthy chapters and councils.
+Efforts to engage and educate the next generation of conservationists, to broaden the diversity of our members and leaders and to serve and connect with the first responder and military communities are critical to building strong and healthy chapters and councils.

 Membership Recruitment & Engagement Resources